greenerservices/greenerservices.github.io/app/principles/actions/2c-work-as-greener-teams.md

 Encourage sustainability discussions by:

-* devoting time in sprint planning and retros to discuss digital sustainability
+• devoting time in sprint planning and retros to discuss digital sustainability
-* ensuring teams understand the reasons for developing green services
+• ensuring teams understand the reasons for developing green services
-* document and share the benefits of sustainability on other project priorities
+• document and share the benefits of sustainability on other project priorities
-* include talks around sustainability at team and community sessions
+• include talks around sustainability at team and community sessions

 #### Environmental benefit:
 Placeholder

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Placeholder"
+  html: "Coming soon!"
 }) }}
 * * *